dwslab/assDataMiningQuestion/README.md

 - Working Time
     - the time available to do the test
 - Training file
-    - a file with training data (it should contain the features as well as the target which is to predict).
+    - a file with training data (it should contain the features as well as the target which should be predicted).
     This is optional because the training data can also be provided within the test or just as a link to an external file in the test question.
-    If a file is provided a link to this file will be shown when a particpant takes this test.
+    If a file is provided, a link to this file will be shown when a particpant takes this test.
 - Test file containing features
     - a file with test data (it should only contain the features and not the target values).
-It is optional because you could provide it also in a different way.
+    It is optional because you could provide it also in a different way (similar to the training file).
 - Test file containing target
     - the only required file which should contain only the target values.
 - Skip first line